Finishing Our 10 Week Italy Trip With A Stay In Serene Sorrento

 The Marina In Sorrento

 We also checked on boat rentals.
-For 150€ plus gas we rented a small rhi boat for a day.
-It was a cool way to make our way to Praiano for lunch one day.
-Boats with skippers were much more (though discounted this late in the season).
-But after 25 years in the navy I figured David could be my captain for a day.
+For 150€ plus gas we rented a small boat for a day.
+We used the boat and made our way to Praiano for lunch one day.
+Boats with skippers were much more expensive but they were discounted this late in the season.
+After 25 years in the navy I figured David could be my captain for a day.

 A Night Out At The Sorrento Musical Show

 Not being big party people we had not really explored the night life in Sorrento.
 But one night we decided to try the iconic Sorrento Musical Show at Teatro Tasso.
 We opted for dinner and the show.
-We knew we would get a sub-par Italian dinner but wanted the better balcony seats that only dinner guests got.
+We knew we would get a sub-par Italian dinner.
+But we wanted the better balcony seats that only dinner guests got.
 Dinner included a few musical interludes from a roving pair with guitars and mandolin.

 Prepared by reading the reviews for a very traditional local theatre level show, we got exactly what we expected.
 It was a short story (75 minutes) set to music in 4 acts.
 The audience was lively and participated for the few very common Italian songs that everyone seemed to know (e.g. “O Sole Mio”, “Santa Lucia”, “Funiculi Funicula”).
 While the dancing was ok, two of the male singers had awesome operatic voices that brought “bravos” and huge applause from the crowd.